Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-The worst case scenario for this condition would be that $x = a$ See that $\Delta$ would then at most cause a discrepancy of $da_\Delta = 2a$.
+The worst case scenario for this condition would be that \(x = a\) See that $\Delta$ would then at most cause a discrepancy of \(da_{\Delta} = 2a\).

-Finally, we need to take into account that this error only plays a role in the calculation of data vectors, which is done during the sweep of $V_x$ from $V_x = 2(a-1)V_{U/2}$ to $V_x = V_a$.
-So, the maximum error will actually be no greater than the difference between $V_{X_d}$ (the data vector's value of $V_x$) and the starting value in the sweep $V_{x_0}$.
-The error will then be the lesser of $da_\Delta$ and the difference between the data vector's $V_x$ and $V_{x_0}$.
+Finally, we need to take into account that this error only plays a role in the calculation of data vectors, which is done during the sweep of \(V_{x}\) from \(V_{x} = 2(a - 1)V_{\frac{U}{2}}\) to \(V_{x} = V_{a}\).
+So, the maximum error will actually be no greater than the difference between \(V_{X_{d}}\) (the data vector\RL{'}s value of \(V_{x}\)) and the starting value in the sweep \(V_{x_{0}}\) .
+The error will then be the lesser of \(da_{\Delta}\) and the difference between the data vector\RL{'}s \(V_{x}\) and \(V_{x_{0}}\).

 The trade-off with this error is speed.
-If $da_\Delta$ is greater than the difference between $V_{x_d}$ and $V_{x_0}$, then the sweep will trigger the rest of the module's calculations immediately.
-Otherwise, it will wait until a voltage close enough to the data vector's value of $V_{x_d}$ has been included in the sweep.
+If \(d_{a_{\Delta}}\) is greater than the difference between \(V_{X_{d}}\) and \(V_{x_{0}}\) , then the sweep will trigger the rest of the module\RL{'}s calculations immediately.
+Otherwise, it will wait until a voltage close enough to the data vector\RL{'}s value of \(V_{X_{d}}\) has been included in the sweep.

 The speed of any quantum operation applied by the analog module is directly proportional to: